eclipse-tractusx/item-relationship-service/docs/arc42.md

 #### IRS as EDC client

 The IRS accesses the Catena-X network via the EDC consumer connector.
-This component requires authentication via a DAPS certificate, which was provided to the IRS via the network authority.
+This component requires authentication via a Verifiable Credential (VC), which is provided to the EDC via the Managed Identity Wallet.

-The DAPS certificate identifies the IRS and is used to acquire access permissions for the data transferred via EDC.
+The VC identifies and authenticates the EDC and is used to acquire access permissions for the data transferred via EDC.

 ### Credentials